ckuelker/quick-guide-en-us/Dev/VCS/Git/github-manageing-forks.md

 the forked repository, it has the disadvantage of a complex workflow and cannot be applied in all cases.
 In addition, it requires opening multiple views (browser tabs) of different repositories, which in some cases can lead to a pull request being opened in the wrong repository.
-And, of course, those requests cannot be deleted, marking the error forever.
+Of course, those requests cannot be deleted, marking the error forever.
 Therefore, this document describes a different method that uses the command line and the additional configuration of an upstream remote source.